informatics-isi-edu/webauthn/README.md

 1. The DELETE method destroys the session state in webauthn.
 2. An AJAX application or other request attempts service access without security context.
 3. The AJAX application or service redirects the client to the session establishment workflow.
-4. When using GOAuth or other OpenID Connect providers, the user may automatically login without further user interaction.
+4. When using Globus Auth or other OpenID Connect providers, the user may automatically login without further user interaction.
   - The user is still authenticated with the external Globus or OpenID Connect identity provider, e.g. via cookies that are not controlled by webauthn.
   - The user has previously selected a choice in the identity provider to remember their decision to grant access to the webauthn-enabled web server.
 5. The user is again faced with an active session after having requested logout.